arsy786/football-club-management-system/README.md

 - [Spring Boot Tutorial | How To Handle Exceptions](https://www.youtube.com/watch?v=PzK4ZXa2Tbc&t=355s)
 - [Guide to Spring Boot REST API Error Handling](https://www.toptal.com/java/spring-boot-rest-api-error-handling)

-### Service Layer

-- The Service is where all the implementation is done and interacts with the the repository (DB).
-- The Service exposes methods that will be called from the Controller.
-- Here is where all the business logic code is implemented.
-- These are basic CRUD methods.
-- DTOs are injected in this layer, as any response being passed to the Controller must be in the form of a DTO.

 ### Controller Layer